-Flow to South Australia has averaged 59,600 ML/day over the past week after flows had reduced to 56,000 ML/day in early January 2010.
-Flow is expected to remain within the range of 65,000 ML/day to 75,000 ML/day over the next week as the higher flows start arriving at the South Australian border.
+Flow to South Australia over the next week is expected to be within the range of 70,000 ML/day to 80,000 ML/day as the higher flow arrives at the South Australian border.
 As flow conditions upstream change, further flow updates will be provided.

-Flow over Lock 1 at Blanchetown has averaged 49,700 ML/day and is expected to remain around 50,000 ML/day to 52,000 ML/day over the next week.
+Flow over Lock 1 at Blanchetown is currently 50,000 ML/day and will continue to slowly increase over the next week.

-A peak flow of around 80,000 ML/day is expected around late January or early February 2011.
-Recent rainfall may cause temporary rises in flow and changed river operations upstream of South Australia can also affect forecasts.
+A flow of around 80,000 ML/day is expected around late January 2011.
+Recent rainfall and inflow upstream of South Australia may cause further temporary rises in flow and changed river operations upstream of South Australia.